Exhibit Public Hours:

 This exhibit displays a curated selection of artwork and artifacts from the collection of the Holocaust Center of Pittsburgh.
-It juxtaposes Jewish cultural life with persistent antisemitism across time; the devastating impact of the Holocaust on Global Jewry; and antisemitism today, including artists’ responses to the attack on Tree of Life on October 27, 2018.
-Most importantly, it pays tribute to victims while honoring survivors and their resilience.
+It juxtaposes Jewish cultural life with persistent antisemitism across time; the devastating impact of the Holocaust on Global Jewry; and antisemitism today, including artists’ responses to the attack on the three congregations in the Tree of Life building on October 27, 2018.
+It pays tribute to victims while honoring survivors and their resilience.

 The name of the exhibit, “Revolving Doors,” is inspired by a series of collages created by artist Man Ray in 1916-1917.
 One of the pieces from that series is on display in this exhibit.
 The term “Revolving Door” is used idiomatically to indicate a situation where solutions to problems last for a short time only, and then the same problems occur again.
 Therein lies the mission of the Holocaust Center; to recognize patterns of the past in today and suggest alternative courses to break generational cycles.